Spock Must Die!: Plot

 After faking a mental breakdown and barricading himself in sick bay, Spock One escapes in a stolen shuttlecraft which he has adapted to warp drive.
 This offers strong evidence that he is the duplicate and traitor.
 The crew find corroboration of this when they discover that Spock One used the Enterprise's science facilities to manufacture chirality-reversed amino acids.
 He had undergone a total left-to-right inversion down to the atomic level during his creation.
 To survive, he had to infuse the inverse forms of amino acids into his diet.
-McCoy explains that such a meagre diet would have induced deficiency diseases in a human, but that a Vulcan is able to endure it indefinitely.
+McCoy explains that such a meager diet would have induced deficiency diseases in a human, but that a Vulcan is able to endure it indefinitely.

 The Enterprise receives communiques indicating that the war is going badly for the Federation.
 Upon arriving at Organia, the crew are affected by a powerful mental disturbance centered on the planet.
 Kirk, Scotty and Spock transport to the surface, but Kirk identifies the Spock with him as the duplicate Spock (Spock One).
 Realizing the danger to Kirk and Scotty, via their psychic link, Spock Two transports to the planet and kills his duplicate.
 The landing party discover that the Organians are not dead, but imprisoned.
 A weapon deployed by the Klingons has restrained their mental abilities, preventing them from expressing their thoughts.
 As thought-creatures, the restraint will ultimately destroy them if it is not disabled.
 Scotty is able to disable the weapon and the thought screen surrounding the planet, freeing the Organians.
 In retaliation, the Klingon race is confined to their homeworld, and the Klingon commander, Koloth, is trapped in a bubble of asymptotically slowing time, unaware of his fate.